Updated Feb 02, 2026

 A 400 Bad Request error happens when the server can't process your request due to an issue on the client side.
 In Adalo, these errors often show up while testing a Custom Action or loading an External Collection, pointing to something being wrong or incomplete in your request.

-What Causes 400 Errors in No-Code Apps
+What Causes 400 Errors in App Builders

-One of the most common reasons is malformed JSON - this can include missing braces, quotes, or commas.
+One of the most common reasons is malformed JSON—this can include missing braces, quotes, or commas.
 Another frequent issue is incorrect or missing headers, such as failing to set Content-Type to application/json.
 If you're using dynamic URLs with special characters, URL encoding errors might arise because the server can't interpret invalid characters.

 Each of these problems requires specific adjustments, which are outlined below.